TheArturthur/CoppermindScraper/Cosmere/Jasnah Kholin.md

 After the events of the Battle of Thaylen Field, Jasnah, as Queen of Alethkar, along with Dalinar, sent communications to various neutral nations in hopes of recruiting new allies for the coalition of nations.
 One such letter was sent to the [[Ral-na\|Ral-na]], King of the [[Reshi Isles\|Reshi Isles]], inviting the Reshi people to Urithiru to discuss an alliance.
 As the war waged on Jasnah and Dalinar suspected the enemy would launch a ground based invasion on [[Jah Keved\|Jah Keved]] by sailing an invasion force east, through the Reshi Isles.
 Jasnah had direct involvement in monitoring the [[Expedition to Akinah\|expedition]] of the *Wandersail* to [[Akinah\|Akinah]].
 Ardent [[Rushu\|Rushu]] was in communication with Jasnah via [[Spanreed\|spanreed]] to report sightings of unusual spren and reported a cluster of [[Luckspren\|luckspren]] following the *Wandersail* after [[Cord\|Cord]] sighted them.
 After a [[Santhid\|santhid]] corpse was found by the crew of the *Wandersail*, and was subsequently exposed as a fake, Jasnah was contacted by [[Vstim\|Vstim]] on behalf of [[Rysn Ftori\|Rysn]] to ask about the legends of the [[Aimian\|Aimians]].
 Jasnah recalled two theories on the nature of the santhid that disintegrated into a pile of cremlings; the first being reports of Aimians being able to take off their arms and legs and reattach them; the second being an old story about creatures who were living heaps of cremlings.
 In the stories these creatures would hide and grow in the attics of buildings before devouring the occupants below.
 Jasnah originally overlooked these stories but due to the current events on Roshar at the time, cautioned Rysn against these types of creatures.
 When Rysn postulated that the santhid could have been the work of a [[Fused\|Fused]] Lightweaver, Jasnah chided herself for her own lapse in judgement, citing the newness of Lightweaving magic as the reason for overlooking it as a possibility.
 Jasnah drew the conclusion that if an enemy Lightweaver were attempting to stop the expedition, then the [[Voidbringer\|Voidbringers]] would be taking considerable lengths to prevent them from reaching Akinah, and the secrets there must be more important than first believed.

+ by  Vedtom
 ### In Emul
- by  Elisgardor  Wearing her [[Shardplate\|Shardplate]] on the battlefield
->“*No. I want to know the real feeling of war, or as close to is as I can allow myself, in Plate with Blade.*”
+>“*No. I want to know the real feeling of war, or as close to it as I can allow myself, in Plate with Blade.*”
-\-Jasnah to Ivory[60]
+\-Jasnah to Ivory[63]

 Jasnah went with [[Dalinar\|Dalinar]] on the military expedition into [[Emul\|Emul]], where she wanted to prove herself to be a good military leader and tactician.
 Highprince [[Ruthar\|Ruthar]] challenged her position, saying it was a disgrace to have a woman leading and making military decisions.
 Jasnah directed [[Wit\|Wit]] to insult him until Ruthar snapped and demanded a trial by combat.
 Acting according to Jasnah’s prearranged plan, Wit elected Jasnah as his champion to fight for him, letting her use his sword.
 Ruthar scoffed and said that fighting a woman would be demeaning, but Jasnah lunged forward and stabbed him through the throat.
 Jasnah had [[Renarin\|Renarin]] heal him, then pronounced that all Ruthar’s lands and titles are forfeit, and are now passed to his son, [[Relis\|Relis]].
 After the duel, Jasnah passed a new law, forbidding trial by sword in Alethkar.